smoran98/WepApplication/README.md

 # ====================================
 Create a Web App in Go

-Create a Single Git Repo as your submission, with README and gitignore files
+Create a Single Git Repo as your submission
 # ====================================